 This study by the United States Forest Service explains why fire fighters are prohibited from wearing synthetic base layers ...
 Only natural fibers are allowed because of the burns caused by melting of synthetics.
 In mid-September, 2018, Joe Schindel, a firefighter and film maker for the US Government began wearing and testing WeatherWool (he chose an Anorak).
 Joe has been very happy with WeatherWool, partly because of the way wool handles heat and fire, and we are happy to say Joe is now a WeatherWool Advisor.

 Another one of our customers is a hobby blacksmith.
 He surprised me by saying he wears WeatherWool in his foundry ... but it shouldn't have ... the wool is indifferent to sparks, it won't melt, it won't burn under shop conditions, it handles embers far better than synthetics, and it insulates him from the radiant heat of the hot metal.
-Since that first blacksmith, I've heard from two other people who wear WeatherWool in around hot metal ... one of which is Advisor Jerry Fisk, one of the world's most admired knife-makers.
+Since that first blacksmith, I've heard from others who wear WeatherWool around hot metal ... one is Advisor Jerry Fisk, one of the world's most admired knife-makers.
 Another is Advisor Chuck Carson, a Senior Lecturer in the School of Design at a well-known university.

 Wool is non-flammable.
 Nylon, cotton, polyester, rayon all ignite at relatively low temperatures, compared to wool.
 Nylon and polyester will melt -- wool won't.
 For these reasons, additional chemical treatments are often applied to other materials to make them safer.